ekliao/EricLiaoDigitalGarden/src/site/notes/Anki.md

 # Verdict: 4 stars

 # Pro

+## Ankiweb surprisingly fast

+- Having experienced the awful slowness of Obsidian (iCloud and local) in handling 400K data, I gave Ankiweb a try.
+It's already there, but I actually never used it, assuming it wasn't going to be fast compared to the desktop app.
+Gosh, I was so wrong.
+On 1.2 million entries, the search for a headword takes less than 5 seconds, sometimes only 1-2 seconds.
+What a surprise!

 ## Hierarchical tags and search

 - Truly hierarchical: searching for `tag:A` alone without saying `tag:A::` or `tag:A*` will still get `A::B` and `A::B::C`, etc. Great!